pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; **weight-decay**: &ensp; Weight for L2 loss on embedding matrix in *gf*\
 &emsp; &emsp; &emsp; The default value is 5e-4.

-&emsp; &emsp; &emsp; **output**: &ensp; The filepath to save the embedding results\
+&emsp; &emsp; &emsp; **output**: &ensp; The filepath for the embedding results\
-&emsp; &emsp; &emsp; The file saves as space-delimited file format.
+&emsp; &emsp; &emsp; The file saves as a space-delimited file.
 Click [here](./output/hope_6_protein_disease.txt) to see a sample output file.

 &nbsp;

 ## 3. Predictions using the integration of embeddings
-In this part, we developed three different integration methods (late fusion, early fusion and mix fusion) to integrate embedding results from different methods to have a more comprehensive knowledge of network and therefore better performance on prediction tasks.
+For this section, we developed three different integration methods (late fusion, early fusion and mixed fusion) to integrate embedding results from the different methods.
+This ensures a comprehensive representation of networks and therefore imrpoves performance on prediction tasks.

 ```shell
 python3 scripts/integration.py --fusion late --annotation annotation.txt --annotation-firstcolumn '["hope_x.txt","lap_x.txt"]' --annotation-secondcolumn '["hope_y.txt","lap_y.txt"]' --cv-type stratified --cv 10 --imbalance ADASYN --model '["RF"]' --output ./output